devisis/myrag/README.md

 - From the Dashboard click "New" then "Create New App".
 - Enter a project name (unique), select a region then press "Create app".
 - This will create an app and open the deploy tab.
 From here select the "Settings" tab.
-- Set your Environment Variables by navigating to Reveal Config Vars.
+- Set your Environment Variables by navigating to Reveal Config Vars. (mention which config vars just the keys no values and env files)
 Scroll up and head to the "Deploy" section to choose deployment method.
 Select "GitHub" and in the "connect to GitHub" section link your GitHub account.
 - Scroll down to the manual deploy option and select "Deploy Branch".
 - The app will now be built.
 Once completed a 'Your App Was Successfully Deployed' message and a link will appear.